brunomaga/brunomaga.github.io/_posts/2023-06-27-GPT-lite-cpp.md

 <img width="22%" height="22%" src="/assets/GPT-lite-cpp/benchmark_model.png"/>

 {: style="text-align:center; font-size: small;"}
-In this post, we will implement in C++ a [small variant of the GPT2 model]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) with N decoder blocks (left), and a benchmark model which is a Deep Neural Network with an input and output of size W, and L layers of dimensionality W (right).
+We will detail and benchmark the C++ implementation of a [small variant of the GPT2 model]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}) with N decoder blocks (left), and of a Deep Neural Network with L layers of dimensionality W (right).

 ### GPTlite on LibTorch C++

-We will start with the GPT2 implementation in C++.
-The sections that follow match exactly the structure of the [post with the GPT2 implementation in Python]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %})
+We will start with the GPT implementation in C++.
+The sections that follow match exactly the structure of the [post with the GPTlite implementation in Python]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %})

 #### Hyperparameters

-Our GPT-lite will be written in the header-only format in the file `gptlite.h`.
+Our GPTlite will be written in the header-only format in the file `gptlite.h`.
 We start with the hyperparameter declarations:

 ```cpp
 #pragma once